 I was probably the girls age when I started drinking coffee.
 I’m not as tough as The Deer Hunter and Pap, like Granny I like cream in my coffee.
 I only drank coffee of the morning, but it was the first thing I went for after getting up from the bed.

 My illness earlier in the summer came with a never drink coffee again order from my doctor.
-Boy I knew that would be hard, but I was so miserable I'd have given up anything and like a good girl I haven't even tasted coffee since the day he told me not too.
+Boy I knew that would be hard, but I was so miserable I’d have given up anything and like a good girl I haven’t even tasted coffee since the day he told me not to.